 John Smiths & Sonsis the on campus book shop while banking services are provided by Bank of Ireland.

-UCC’s creche called ‘Creche Cois Laoi’ has capacity for eighty children.
-Two thirds of their places are allocated to students, with the remaining third to full time staff.
-Grant-holders may apply for a subsidy towards crèche costs.
+UCC’s creche called ‘Creche Cois Laoi’ has a capacity for eighty children.
+Two-thirds of their places are allocated to students, with the remaining third to full-time staff.
+Grant holders may apply for a subsidy towards crèche costs.
 There is a waiting list for the crèche which is managed on a first come first served basis.

 Creche Cois Laoi, Brookfield.

 Financial support is available from the Students’ Union for full-time student parents whose children attend a creche.

 The application form for the fund can be found here.

 All forms and supporting documents are to be sent to email@example.com to be processed.

 The aim of the Student Health Department is that every student remains healthy of mind and body during their University life and will provide whatever help they can to help each student achieve this.
 They have limited resources so all students are reminded of the need to be registered with a local General Practitioner.
 This service is complementary to the services available to every student though their General Practitioner and cannot and does not purport to be responsible for the provision of General Practitioner services to any student.